struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 - Button that can leverage the power of OOB [events that are handled in the Salesforce mobile app and Lightning Experience](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/events_one.htm)
 - Button that can redirect to another Lightning Component or open up the component inside a modal.

-Yes I know it hurts and that\`s why 'customLightningAction.cmp' is created, which allows you to do all mentioned above and more all with pointNclicks and very minimal coding, by dragging and dropping customLightningAction.cmp onto any record detail page and then configuring the design parameters(ref table at the end) to suit your needs.
+What if I tell you can do all mentioned above with all pointNclicks and very minimal code, Sounds Magical Right!!

+All you need to do is dragNdrop \'customLightningAction.cmp\' to record detail page and configure few design parameters(ref table at end for details) and woof you are all set :)

 ### Let\`s straight away jump and see the component in action, with help of below scenarios,